Financial Wellbeing in Retirement

 Spending some time understanding the risks you face, and planning for them, can offer you peace of mind knowing that your loved ones will be taken care of if you’re incapacitated or when you pass away.

-Many people carry investments into retirement that were very worthwhile to accumulate wealth with (such as residential investment property, which has enjoyed solid results in some New Zealand regions over recent years).
-However, such investments are not always suitable for providing a retirement income and helping people to enjoy the wealth they’ve worked hard to create.
-Many people we come across also have a motley collection of investments, including multiple KiwiSaver and superannuation schemes, which are held without an overall strategy or plan in mind.
+Many people carry investments into retirement that were very worthwhile to accumulate wealth (such as residential investment property, which has enjoyed solid results in some New Zealand regions over many years) though might not always be suitable for providing a retirement income and helping people to enjoy the wealth they’ve worked hard to create.
+Many people we come across also have a motley collection of investments, including multiple KiwiSaver and superannuation scheme investments, which are held without an overall strategy or plan in mind.
+It can be difficult to track all these investments too, and when they’re held in the names of different spouses that just adds to the complexity!

-Everyone’s retirement goal (or goals) varies depending on personal circumstances and lifestyle.
+Everyone’s retirement goals vary depending on personal circumstances, lifestyle, and even life expectancy.
 Regardless of your goals or circumstances, a good plan today can help lay the foundation for improving both your current and future wellbeing.
 But not everyone knows how all the pieces of their financial life fit together, particularly as things change and you need to rethink your plans.
-As Walt Disney (a man who went from bankruptcy to immense wealth) once said, “…times and conditions change so rapidly that we must keep our aim constantly focused on the future.”

 Ask yourself: